carpentries/instructor-training/_episodes/18-preparation.md

 > Have a look at your learning objective again and identify
 > *where* in the lesson that objective should reasonably be achieved.
 >

+When subject area experts design instruction, they are often over-eager to get their learners to work with content they have learned in advanced ways.
+These might include tasks that ask learners to synthesize information from different sources, or create something new based on what they have learned.
+It is essential to recognize that these 'higher order' tasks rely on many layers of fundamental understanding, and are therefore prone to failure when applied to novices.
+Awareness of exactly what underlying knowledge is required at each step will help you to avoid asking too much.
+For more guidance on identifying the "level" of a particular task, we recommend having a look at one of many excellent references on Bloom's Taxonomy.

 > How might you apply formative assessment to:
 > a) verify that that achievement has been met by all and
 > b) make learners aware of their accomplishment?